skellis46/slipbox/somatics unlimited.md

 > By adopting a somatic approach to conducting research, writing, creating art, or engaging in another profession, we become more alive to what touches us and how our work and presence can touch others. [@saumaa-2020-somaticist p.237]

 Why does this _can_ matter?
 Yes, somatic practice X can produce effect Y, but under what conditions?
 And when does it NOT produce such an effect?
-The _can_ inadvertently serves as a way to made argument or refutation nigh impossible.
+The _can_ inadvertently serves as a way to make argument or refutation nigh impossible.
 Perhaps though our use of the word comes from a sense of epistemic humility; of not wanting to make strong assertions.

 Just to note that this last _can_ in article 222 is different.
 It is less like a hedged claim.
 And what is striking about it is that, without the slipperiness of the word _can_ as part of the direct claim, it becomes a bolder assertion [right] highlighted by the phrase "we become".
 Perhaps such boldness opens and creates more space for debate.